gravitational/planet/README.md

 # Planet

-Planet is a containerized Kubernetes environment, it is a self-containerizing Ubuntu 15.04 image with Kubernetes services running inside.
+Planet is a containerized Kubernetes environment, it is a self-containerizing Debian image with Kubernetes services running inside.

 There are [official ways] to install and manager a Kubernetes cluster, but `planet` differs from those: